yurihs/ansible-role-postgres-backup/README.md

     pg_port: 5432
 ~~~

-### Daily backup of a remote server, using a password
+### Daily backup of a remote server, using a password, and output to a different directory

 ~~~yaml
 postgres_backup_list: